Synchronized CTL over One-Counter Automata: Model Checking the Fragment

 \begin{theorem} Given an OCA $\cA$ with $n=|\cA|$ and a CTL+UA formula $\phi$, we can compute a counter threshold $\cT$ and a counter period $\P$, both single exponential in $n$ and in the nesting depth of $\phi$, such that $\phi$ is $(\cT,\P)$-periodic with respect to $\cA$. \end{theorem} Before we delve into the proof of~\cref{cl:PeriodicityUA}, we show how it implies our main result. \begin{theorem} The model-checking problem for \CUA is decidable in $\textsc{EXP}^{\textsc{NEXP}}$. \end{theorem} \begin{proof} Consider a \CUA formula $\phi$ and an OCA $\cA$.
 By~\cref{cl:PeriodicityUA} we can compute $\cT,\P$ single exponential in $|\phi|$ and $|\cA|$, such that $\phi$ is $(\cT,\P)$-periodic.
 We then apply~\cref{cl:model checking periodic formulas} to reduce the problem to model checking $\phi$ against a Kripke structure $\cK$ of size $|\cA|\cdot (\cT+\cP)$.

-Finally, the proof of~\cite[Theorem 1]{CD16} shows that model checking the \CUA fragment can be done in $\complP^\complNP$ in the size of the Kripke structure and the formula, yielding an $\textsc{EXP}^{\textsc{NEXP}}$ bound in our setting. \end{proof} The remainder of the paper is devoted to proving~\cref{cl:PeriodicityUA}.
+Finally, the proof of~\cite[Theorem 1]{CD16} shows that model checking the \CUA fragment can be done in $\complP^\complNP$ in the size of the Kripke structure and the formula, yielding an $\textsc{EXP}^{\textsc{NEXP}}$ bound in our setting. \end{proof} \begin{remark}[Lower Bounds] The \PSPACE-hardness of model checking CTL over OCA from~\cite{GL13} immediately implies \PSPACE-hardness in our setting as well.
+However, tightening the gap between the lower and upper bounds remains an open problem. \end{remark} The remainder of the paper is devoted to proving~\cref{cl:PeriodicityUA}.

 \Subject{Cycle Manipulation and Slope Manipulation} A fundamental part of our proof involves delicately pumping and removing cycles to achieve specific counter values and/or lengths of paths.
 We do this with the following technical tools.